tomgxz/Kraken/REPORT.md

   {% endblock %}
   ```

   The `My Websites` page is the most useful of the settings pages, as of now.
-It contains a table of all of the user's current sites, with links to their respective pages.
+It contains a table of the user's current sites, with links to their respective pages.
 It also calculates and displays how large the pages are.
 As such, it requires a Python subroutine to work it out, displayed below.

   <img alt="Settings - My Websites page" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/3.2_settings_sites.png?raw=true" width="600"/>